fkrishna/item-catalog/README.md

 ```
 git clone https://github.com/fkrishna/item-catalog.git
 ```
+5. You will need to register the app as a web-based application through the google dev console and download the client secrets json file. visit this [link](https://www.google.com) for more information.

-5. Bring up the vagrant environment
+6. Bring up the vagrant environment
 ```
 cd item-catalog
 vagrant up
 ```
-6. Get access to the shell
+7. Get access to the shell
 ```
 vagrant ssh
 ```